 - 2 4.4 ounces Hershey milk chocolate bars, roughly chopped

-- Mix peanut butter and melted butter together in a large bowl.
-Add ½ pound powdered sugar, salt, and rice crispies.
+Add in 1/2 lb powdered sugar, salt, and cereal,.
 Mix until combined.
-If the mixture is still very sticky, add ½ cup of powdered sugar at a time until you can easily form into a ball.
-Form into one inch balls.
+Add another 1/4 lb and mix until combined.
+If the mixture is still very sticky, add 1/2 cup powdered sugar at a time untul you can easily form the mixture into a ball.

-- Working in batches, coat each peanut butter ball in chocolate and place on a piece of parchment paper to set.
-If the chocolate starts to set up, just place back over the heat and stir until completely melted again.
+Working in batches, coat each peanut butter ball in the chocolate and then put back on the parchment-lined baking sheets.
+If the chocolate starts to set up, place back in the microwave for 30 seconds.

-- Let set for two hours and then transfer to an airtight container.
-If need be separate layers with parchment paper.
-Store in a cool dry place.
-(I prefer the fridge)
+Use the leftover chocoalte to drizzle over the finished peanut butter balls.
+Let them set up for two hours and then transfer to an airtight containter.
+If you need to have several layers, seperate with parchment paper.
+Store in the fridge.